☠️ TOXIC PEOPLE PAGE ☠️

 The Pessimistic/Soul Drainer

 To the manipulator, other people are just pawns in their game of life.
 They can get close to someone by acting like a good friend but only to use this closeness to get what they want.
-It’s all about them to get what they want and they don’t care who they hurt.
-They’re the type of person to shift blame onto others when they’re intent is found out.
+It’s all about them getting what they want and they don’t care who they hurt.
+They’re the type of person to shift blame onto others when their intent is found out.
 They are horrible people who use whatever cunning and deceitful tactic to get others to do what they want.
 There are so many different ways of manipulation from subtle remarks to blackmail.
 The Manipulator is one of the most destructive toxic behaviours on this list.
 The two-faced friend is a prime example of this behaviour.

 The Gas-Lighter is a type of manipulator who plants false information and misdirection in order to warp someone’s perception of reality.